Huimin22/infra-packer-terraform/README.md

 ansible-playbook -i aws_ec2.yaml playbook.yaml -e 'ansible_ssh_common_args="-o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null"'
 ```

 ### Expected Results
 - Disk usage should be reported for each instance.

 ![](./pic/a1.png)
 ![](./pic/a2.png)

-- The private instance has installed the docker.
+- The private instance has installed the latest docker.
-Access your private instance, check the docker version.
+Access your private instance, check the latest docker version.
 ```sh
 ssh ec2-user@private-ip
 ```